shubham-vandara/study-sync/README.md

 ### View the Website

-Visit the StudySync website hosted on GitHub Pages by following this link: [StudySync Website](https://shubham-vandara.github.io/StudySync/).
+Visit the StudySync website hosted on GitHub Pages by following this link: [Study Sync Website](https://shubham-vandara.github.io/study-sync/).
 This allows you to experience the website's features and layout directly in your browser.

 ### Clone the Repository